-We will not receive any cash proceeds from the issuance of the shares offered by this prospectus, but we or the operating partnership will acquire common units or Series D Preferred Units in the operating partnership from holders of those units who elect to redeem them for such shares.
-We intend to hold any common units or Series D Preferred Units which we or the operating partnership acquire upon redemption.
+We will not receive any cash proceeds from the issuance of the shares offered by this prospectus, but we or the operating partnership will acquire common units in the operating partnership from holders of those units who elect to redeem them for such shares.
+We intend to hold any common units which we acquire in the operating partnership.